Regulators do not understand Pre-Qualifications

 A "Failed Pre-Qualification" Doesn't Actually Exist

 If we agree with the regulator that declining to issue a pre-qualification is a declined loan, you should consider this instance a "Failed Pre-Qualification."
-A "Failed Pre-Qualification" doesn't mean you issued a pre-qual that didn't meet the customer's expectations - such as one where the customer was looking at a 500,000 house, but could only afford 125,000 - but merely should reflect the result of the qualification calculation, subject to underwriting.
+A "Failed Pre-Qualification" doesn't mean you issued a pre-qual that didn't meet the customer's expectations - such as one where the customer was looking at a 500,000 house but could only afford 125,000 - but merely should reflect the result of the qualification calculation, subject to underwriting.
 So if they can afford a $500 loan, you should issue a pre-qual for $500 and call it a day - no reporting required.
-In theory, under this structure, you should never have a failed pre-qualification.
+In theory, you should never have a failed pre-qualification under this structure.

 Regulators are Correct About Pre-Approvals and Qualifying